Have a Question? look here

 Yes, we'd recommend our water based wood dye but the wood needs to be in the raw wood state, to allow the dye to penetrate the wood.
 The dye can then be finished with our Danish Oil, which is non-toxic.
 The oil will penetrate the boards, lock in the colour and is very water resistant.

 Please allow at least one day before varnishing the floor.
-We would recommend at least three coats of varnish after using our wood dye.
+We would recommend at least three coats of varnish, with a watered down pre-coat, after using our wood dye.
 You should be able to achieve this in one day, leaving 2-3 hours between each coat.
 You will be able to walk on it the same day.

 A 250ml would probably be enough liquid for one coat.
 However, some of our darker colours require a couple of coats so you might be better off with a 500ml.

-Yes, the products are safe for pets.
+Yes, the products are safe for pets once dry.
 Our Exterior and Universal Wood Dyes can be used outside, providing they can penetrate the wood.
 We recommend protecting the colour with either our Danish Oil, Decking Oil Plus or Titan Topcoat as these can be used on exterior wood.
 Our Extra Strong Varnishes are for interior use only.

 Our wood dyes are formulated to penetrate the wood in its raw sanded state.
 For use on exterior wood you would need to use our Exterior or Universal Water Based Wood Dyes.
 We would recommend finishing the dye with either our Danish Oil or Decking Oil Plus, these are both food and toy safe (when dry) and will highly waterproof the wood.